Modern Table Manners

 “Ultimate in restaurant manners is to make guests feel as comfortable as possible”

 Frankly, I don’t mind if you want to eat your spaghetti with chopsticks but these few pointers might help you when dining out.
 In Thailand, a spoon is used most commonly for eating saucy, curry-style dishes – putting a fork in your mouth won’t get you evicted from a Thai restaurant, but it’s not considered very polite.

 Having trouble guiding that sushi into your mouth with chopsticks?
 Good news!
 Japanese traditionally eat sushi with their fingers, dipping the edge into soy sauce beforehand (mixing soy and wasabi is never done).
 Chopsticks for noodle-based dishes is fine, however.
 And slurping is mandatory.

-In a posh restaurant, with 5 sets of cutlery, always go from the outside in; alternatively wait to see what someone else picks up.
-Ultimately there is no ‘wrong’ way of doing anything – the ultimate in restaurant manners is to make guests feel as comfortable as possible.
+In a posh restaurant, with five sets of cutlery, always go from the outside in.
+Alternatively wait to see what someone else picks up.
+Ultimately there is no ‘wrong’ way of doing anything.
+The ultimate in restaurant manners is to make guests feel as comfortable as possible.

 “There’s no point quibbling over a couple of quid”

 This is a sticky one.
 If you’ve invited a friend to dinner and there are just two of you, then it would be polite for you to pay.
 In big groups, I would tend towards splitting the bill equally, there’s no point quibbling over a couple of quid either way.
 However, if you have one of those ‘friends’ who seems to consume twice the wine and always order the most expensive food or, equally, someone who insists that they had a small tap water and a green salad, so only owes three quid then maybe it’s time to have a quiet word; or just stop inviting them out altogether.

 And, unless the waiter has thrown soup in your lap or seated you in the loo, tip.
 Always!
 Happy dining!